fsalc/why-not-yet/README.md

 This repository holds our implementation of the **Why Not Yet: Fixing a Top-k Ranking that Is Not Fair to Individuals** by Chen et al., in VLDB '23.

+Our implementation of their algorithm contains the following:
+* Methods for answering the SAT, BEST, POINT, and BOX problems posed in the paper
+* Solving BOX uses the monotonic core construction described in the paper
+* Removes dominators and dominatees from consideration
+* Supports the included upper bound constraints (TRIANGLE, CUBE), as well as user-defined constraints on the weights

 ## Backend

 ### Setup